wp-plugins/wp-photo-album-plus/trunk/readme.txt

 The sort order information will have no longer effect.

 = How can i implement auto scroll back when browsing full scale images? =

+This topic is obsolete as per version 1.8.4

 Find the php file in your theme's directory where the `<body >` tag is defined.
 In the default theme this is header.php.